Medically Reviewed by Salwa Aziz, M.D., M.P.H.

 Glaucoma is the number one cause of vision loss around the world, and it affects an estimated 70 million people internationally.
 The majority of glaucoma patients have open-angle glaucoma.

 Your eye is composed of a fluid-filled area called the aqueous humor.
 The fluid in the aqueous humor nourishes the eye and maintains its shape.
-It needs to be filled and drained consistently to prevent blockages or excess pressure.
+It needs to be filled and drained constantly to prevent blockages or excess pressure inside your eye.

-Two parts make sure the aqueous humor has proper fluid levels:
+Two parts ensure the aqueous humor has proper fluid levels:

 - The uveoscleral outflow